apache/commons-daemon/src/native/windows/README.txt

 All builds

-Set the JAVA_HOME environment variable to point to a Java 8 (or later) SDK.
+Set the JAVA_HOME environment variable to point to a Java 8 (or later) JDK.

 Windows X64 Build